BryanJLau/Goal-Buddies/API.md

 * ``` devError ``` : An error message describing the error for developers
 * ``` error ``` : An error message to be presented to the end user

-Note: statusCode BAD_REQUEST (400) will be returned if some fields are missing.
+Note: statusCode BAD_REQUEST (400) will be returned if some fields are missing. statusCode UNAUTHORIZED(401) will be returned if a valid token is not passed for functions that require one.

+In very rare cases, statusCode INTERNAL_SERVER_ERROR (500) will be returned in case the server is unable to process your request.
+In this case, please wait a while before trying again.
+If the problem persists, please contact the developer about the error, and what function you are attempting to use when encountering the error.

+Successful operations will not explicitly return a ``` statusCode ``` member in the JSON response, but will be set in the header.

+All responses should be wrapped in a JSON wrapper for extensibility in the future.

 API Addresses
 =============